-As a landlord in Florida, it’s crucial to familiarize yourself with landlord-tenant law.
-This law highlights the rights and responsibilities of both you and your tenants, among other important factors.
+As a landlord in Florida, it’s crucial to familiarize yourself with the law.
+Florida law highlights the rights and responsibilities of both you and your tenants from the rental agreement to periodic rental payments and even when a landlord fails to comply, among other important factors.

-Understanding the rights of your tenants and your legal obligations will help you run a successful investment business.
+Understanding the rights of your tenants and your legal obligations under the Florida landlord-tenant law will help you run a successful investment business.
+We can help you make a proper rental agreement, navigate Florida security deposit laws, know what reasonable notice entails, and so much more.

-However, these laws and their nuances can be confusing.
-Thankfully, the experts at Out Fast Property Management have put together the following overview of Florida landlord-tenant law for you.
+However, these laws in Florida and their nuances can be confusing for both the landlord and the tenant.
+Thankfully, the experts at Out Fast Property Management have put together the following overview of Florida law for you so that you can understand Florida law quickly and easily.

 Required Landlord Disclosures

 - The names and addresses of all owners of the property.
-You must also include the contact details of any intermediaries certified to act on the behalf of the property owner.
+You must also include the contact details of any intermediaries certified to act on the behalf of the property owner and all of this must be in the rental agreement.

 - The manner in which you’re holding your tenants’ security deposits.
-This only applies to landlords renting out at least 5 individual units.
+This only applies to landlords renting out at least 5 individual units with a separate security deposit for each.

-- Information regarding the presence of radon gas in or near the rental property.
+- Information regarding the presence of radon gas in or near the rental unit and reasonable notice of any history of this type.
 You must use a language specified by the state that details the nature and hazards associated with exposure to the gas.

-Renters in Florida have the following basic rights.
+Renters in Florida have the following basic rights under the Florida landlord-tenant laws.
 A right to:

 - Live in a habitable property that meets the basic health and safety codes.